bash-bunny/Kali/README.md

 # OVERVIEW

-Personal configuration for a fresh Kali Linux install
+Personal configuration for a fresh Kali Linux install all based in vim keybindings

 # Configuration